-Reserve ¼ cup flour for rolling.
-Combine dry ingredients in a large glass mixing bowl.
-Using a mixer, slowly stir in liquid and butter.
-Continue mixing on lowest speed for 5 to 7 minutes, until flour is completely absorbed and dough begins to lift away from the side of the bowl.
-Rub entire surface of the dough and sides of the bowl with vegetable oil, place in bowl and cover with a dry towel.
+- Reserve ¼ cup flour for rolling.
+Combine dry ingredients in a mixing bowl and stir well to combine.
+Attach dough hook to mixer, turn on low and slowly stir in the milk, water, and butter.
+Continue mixing on lowest speed for 5 to 7 minutes, until flour is completely absorbed and the dough begins to lift away from the side of the bowl.
+Rub the entire surface of the dough and sides of the bowl with vegetable oil.
+Return dough to the bowl and cover it with a dry towel.
 Let dough rise for 30 minutes.